Winter Destinations Throughout Laurel Highlands

 After a long day in the cold and snow, check into your guest room at the Seven Springs Mountain Resort for some much-needed relaxation.
 The resort offers comfortable guest rooms and gorgeous slope side townhomes — perfect for the ultimate family vacation or a romantic weekend.

 When you’re recharged, head outside and explore some of Nemacolin's 2,000 wooded acres.
-This time of year, there's snowshoeing, skiing and snowboarding, tubing, and cross-country skiing, but what will really make your trip truly memorable is dogsledding — there’s an exclusive team of trained sled dogs just waiting to give you an unforgettable ride through the scenic landscape of the Laurel Highlands.
+This time of year, there's snowshoeing, skiing and snowboarding, tubing, and cross-country skiing, and even dogsledding when conditions allow that will give you an unforgettable ride through the scenic landscape of the Laurel Highlands.

-If you’re looking for a great meal, it doesn't get fresher than Nemacolin’s main lodge restaurant, Rockwell's.
+If you’re looking for a great meal, it doesn't get fresher than takeout from Nemacolin’s main lodge restaurant, Rockwell's.
 In addition to reimagined recipes, inspired meals, and courteous staff, Rockwell's also features ingredients from local farms.
 That means you'll have the freshest fruits, veggies, dairy, and meats on your plate.
 Bon appétit!

 Nemacolin's six lodging options cater to everyone's personal choice, each sporting a variety of amenities.